Oni-Hazza/YoutubeMusicAgain/README.md

 pyinstaller --clean main.spec
 ```

+### 6. Youtube API keys
+You'll have to get your own API key, which can be done in the google developer website.
+Be sure to make one that uses the Youtube Data v3 api.

 ## 🐞 Troubleshooting
 - Missing VLC: Ensure VLC is installed and the correct .so files are available.
 The script will prompt you for paths if they can’t be found.
     - Ensure paths are correct for your os in the `main.spec` file if you continue to have issues with finding vlc files

 ## 📁 Project Structure
-Should look something like this
+Should look something like this with some other bits and bobs
 ```css
 YoutubeMusicAgain/
 ├── main.py